The history of paper money is a history of failed experiments.

 The Bank of England continued to operate as a private bank until 1946, when it was nationalised by Clement Attlee’s Labour Government.

-Paper Money Disasters in France
+Paper Money In France

 In France, paper money was first introduced by the Scotsman John Law.